rutuja-gupte/sharp-pombe-fitness/MA-Fitness-current.md

   })

   ### Using kind of the same template to calculate the final slope
+  ## Doesnt have to be too accurate.
+I am literally putting a secant through the data for the last hour.

   d$final.slope <- sapply(c(1:nrow(d)), function(r){
     temp <- assay.data[,which(names(assay.data)==d$well[r])]